xpqz/documentation/object-reference-guide/docs/object-reference/properties/coord.md

-If Coord is `'User'`, the origin and scale of the co-ordinate system are defined by the values of the [YRange](../a-z/yrange.md) and [XRange](../a-z/xrange.md) properties of the parent object.
+If Coord is `'User'`, the origin and scale of the co-ordinate system are defined by the values of the [YRange](../a-z/yrange.md) and [XRange](../a-z/xrange.md) properties **of the parent object**.
 Each of these is a 2-element numeric vector whose elements define the co-ordinates of top left and bottom right interior corners of the (parent) object respectively.